Pitiful to Powerful

 It was the perfect set up for what I refer to as living in the gray.

-I was bullied in kindergarten for being too white and teased relentlessly in 4th grade for being the first girl to develop AND the tallest girl in the class.
+I was bullied in kindergarten for being too fair-skinned and teased relentlessly in 4th grade for being the first girl to develop AND the tallest girl in the class.
 My nickname was “elephant.”
 I’m an average 5’6’’ tall today.

 My younger self had her spirit broken before she could get going.
 The elementary years were hard, but it was about to get worse.
 It would be a long arduous road ahead.